PaulinJulia/Dashboard/README.md

 Your second card contains your local weather and the two following days weather.
 By using the Geolocation API the user allows to provide their location.
 On the third card, you have the top three latest headlines in Sweden there you can click on the headline and read the published article by the author.
 The last card has a text field where you can write some own notes.
-And on the bottom of your dashboard you can by a click on the button change the background image to un random photo from Unsplash.
+And on the bottom of your dashboard you can by a click on the button change the background image to an random photo from Unsplash or search for a randomized image within that theme.

 ## Strengths and weaknesses